String Theory and Pre-big bang Cosmology: Introduction

-Another difficulty is associated with the kinematic properties of the phase of slow-roll inflation, implying that the spatial size of the Hubble horizon $cH^{-1}$, proportional to the causal event horizon, becomes smaller and smaller as we go back in time (here $c$ is the speed of light and $H$ is the so-called Hubble parameter).
-It can be shown, in such a context, that the proper (time-dependent) wavelength of the fluctuations presently observed on a large scale (for instance, the temperature fluctuations of the CMB radiation), when rescaled down at the beginning of inflation, has to be smaller than the Planck length, $\lp=(8\pi G \hbar/c^3)^{1/2} \sim 10^{-33}$ cm, if inflation lasts long enough to solve the above mentioned problems (here $G$ and $\hbar$ are the Newton and Planck constant, respectively).
+Another difficulty is associated with the kinematic properties of the phase of slow-roll inflation, implying that the spatial size of the Hubble horizon $cH^{-1}$, proportional to the causal event horizon, becomes smaller and smaller as we go back in time towards the beginning of the inflation era (here $c$ is the speed of light and $H$ is the so-called Hubble parameter).
+It follows, for conventional values of the inflation curvature scale (corresponding, typically, to the GUT energy scale), that the proper (time-dependent) wavelength of the fluctuations presently observed on a large scale (for instance, the temperature fluctuations of the CMB radiation), when rescaled down at the beginning of inflation, has to be smaller than the Planck length, $\lp=(8\pi G \hbar/c^3)^{1/2} \sim 10^{-33}$ cm, if inflation lasts long enough to solve the above mentioned problems (here $G$ and $\hbar$ are the Newton and Planck constant, respectively).
 As a consequence, the initial conditions on the fluctuations of the matter fields and of the geometry are to be imposed inside an energy range which is presently unexplored, and in which the extrapolation of standard physics is -- at least -- questionable.
-This is the so-called ``trans-Planckian" problem \cite{7,7a}.
+This is the so-called ``trans-Planckian" problem \cite{7}.

 In addition, if the Hubble horizon is decreasing as we go back in time, then its inverse, the spacetime curvature-scale $H/c$, is necessarily increasing, and the extrapolation of the model unavoidably leads to an initial singularity -- or, at least, to the quantum gravity regime $cH^{-1} \sim \lp$ where we have to deal not only with an unknown fluctuation dynamics, but also with an unknown dynamics of the background itself.
-A proof of the unavoidable presence of the singularity, in the context of potential-driven inflationary cosmology based on the Einstein equations, is given in \cite{8,8a}.
+A proof of the unavoidable presence of the singularity, in the context of potential-driven inflationary cosmology based on the Einstein equations, is given in \cite{8,8a,8b}.